carj/pyPreservica/docs/webhooks.rst

     secret.key=my_shared_secret

-For example a simple web hook which prints the events to the console as they arrive would be:
+For example a simple web hook server which prints the events to the console as they arrive would be:

  .. code-block:: python